Table of Contents

 New Chem & ChemEng Faculty Publications

-Updated monthly, below are new articles by faculty in Stanford's Chemistry Department and Chemical Engineering Department from the Web of Science (WoS) database.
+Updated weekly, below are new articles by faculty in Stanford's Chemistry Department and Chemical Engineering Department from the Web of Science (WoS) database.
 Only users with a current SUNet ID can view full WoS records.

 This page includes new ebooks in analytical chemistry, links to books on more specific analytical chemistry topics from the library catalog, and a list of selected textbooks.

 New Analytical Chemistry eBooks in SearchWorks: The search results below are based on searching "Chemistry, Analytic" - the Library of Congress Subject Heading for Analytical Chemistry - in SearchWorks, Stanford's library catalog.
 Results are limited to online books or ebooks and then sorted to show the most recently received items first.

 This page contains encyclopedias and major reference works.

 Methods & Protocols